dchowitz/seq/readme.md

 A distributed software development team needs his DB migration scripts numbered in a proper way.

+# App

+The *homepage* shows some general statistics.
+Currently only the number of sequences, but requests per day or mean requests per sequence would be possible as well.

+On requesting a new sequence from the homepage, the corresponding sequence page shows up.
+This page could also contain some sequence specific statistics.
+But right at the moment, there is only the current count.
+Each time the sequence page is requested, the counter gets incremented.
+Sequences created by clicking "Create Sequence" in the homepage are identified by a hard to guess, system chosen id (via shortid), which is part of the sequence page URL.
+That is why a user should bookmark the sequence page.

+It is also possible for a user to request a new sequence with an own identifier by building the sequence page URL manually.
+But in this case, it's not unlikely someone else did the same in the past, in which case the existing sequence would just get incremented.
+Maybe the idea of friendly sequence names (or aliases) would be an alternative here (see #6).

+Writing the app was a short term effort with the focus solely on server side code.
+There is no modern styling applied, so the pages look like they are coming straight from the early days of the web.
+Don't know yet, if I'll put some effort into that.

 # How to Start

 Prerequisite: A local Docker installation since this app is backed by Redis running in a container.
+The Redis container `seq-redis-persist`, which is used to run the app locally, uses the default Redis persistence option (append-only-file).

 ```
 npm install
 npm run dev
 ```

-Note: The Redis store is not persistent between `npm run dev` calls.

 # Tests

-Testing is based solely on Selenium at the moment.
-Like Redis, the Selenium server runs in a Docker container avoiding the hassle of installing the required Java runtime locally, downloading the Selenium jar etc. This helps keeping my machine clean!
+For the sake of simplicity, testing is based solely on Selenium at the moment.
+Like Redis, the Selenium server runs in a Docker container avoiding the hassle of installing the required Java runtime locally, downloading the Selenium jar, etc. Docker helps to keep my machine clean!

+Test execution relies on a dedicated Redis container `seq-redis` which performs no persistence at all.

 ```
 npm run e2e
 ```

-# Features

-## Homepage

-- Show some general statistics like the number of sequences, requests per day or mean requests per sequence.
-- Create a new sequence with a system given, hard to guess name (something like a hash or uuid).

-## Sequence Page

-- Each request increments the sequence and shows the resulting number.
-- Maybe provide an API link.

-# TODOs
+# WTF?

-(transfer open points / features to github issues)

-- README: explain e2e testing with selenium and redis running in docker containers
-- README: explain npm dev target with redis running in docker container
+> Are you serious?
+Who needs this?

+Well just me.
+I am always looking for some simple topics which allow me to have a stab at technologies currently in my focus of interest.
+In this case, I was interested in fiddling with:
+- Redis
+- Docker
-- production docker image
+- Selenium

-- test redis with persistent storage
-- e2e target doesn't stop redis/selenium (post scripts) in case of test failures
+# License

+See the [LICENSE](license.md) file for license rights and limitations (MIT).